SteadyCadence/api-docs/content/04-project.md

 ## Projects

+> Oliver, please check and make sure that all "required" fields are appropriately marked.

+> NOTE: should be able to see Public User and Administrator in the `role` field; Beth to update `roles` when that bug is fixed.

 The Cadasta API allows you work with data for <a href="https://docs.cadasta.org/en/03-projects.html" target="_blank">projects</a> that have been added to the platform.
 The two main endpoints you'll need to work with project data begin with:

 ```